 Thankfully, you can easily fix a gap in an RV slide out seal by making minor adjustments to the front and rear slide arms.
 The amount of work is minimal, but the effect can be major.
 In this quick lesson, we walk you through the process of slide room seal troubleshooting, showing you how to check your slide room seal for gaps on all four sides and complete any tightening or loosening required to get it back where it belongs.

 How to shore up your RV slide out seal

-To help you counteract any gaps in your RV slide out seal and ensure your slide room lasts as long as possible and your hard earned money is put to good use, RV expert and RVCA Master Technician Steve Albright walks you through the quick and easy process of diagnosing and correcting a gap along your slide room edges.
-He begins by showing you exactly where to find all of the adjustment points on a slide room’s front and rear slide arms, then explains what happens when you tweak each of them.
+To help you counteract any gaps in your RV slide out seal and ensure your slide room lasts as long as possible and your hard earned money is put to good use, RV expert and RVCA Master Technician Steve Albright walks you through the quick and easy process of diagnosing and correcting any troublesome gaps along your slide room edges.

 All RVs, whether motorhomes or fifth wheels, travel unique paths and terrain, so you’ll likely find that your RV slide room develops pressure spots that are different from those of another RV owner.
-With that in mind, Steve talks about the difference between a horizontal gap that forms in an RV slide out seal and a vertical gap, as well as the difference between inboard and outboard gaps.
+With that in mind, Steve talks about the difference between a horizontal gap that forms in an RV slide out seal and a vertical gap, as well as the difference in causality between inboard and outboard gaps.
 He also explains why adjusting the front arm affects the back arm because of the traveling arm that runs the length of the slide room.

 Via Steve’s expert guidance, you’ll learn how to properly adjust the hydraulic arms that bolster and maneuver your slide room by making the smallest of incremental changes, whether you need to elevate the room to take pressure off the bottom RV slide out seal or shift the room left or right to account for horizontal sliding.